Yabu, Hyōgo: History

 The area of the modern town of Yabu was within ancient Tajima Province.In the Edo Period, it was mostly tenryō territory under direct administration of the Tokugawa shogunate, with a small portion under the control of Izushi Domain.
 Following the Meiji restoration, it was initially part of "Toyooka Domain" before merging with Hyōgo Prefecture in 1876.
 The village of Hirotani and Takinoya created within Yabu District, Hyōgo with the creation of the modern municipalities system on April 1, 1889.
 Hirotani was raised to town status on April 15, 1927 and merged with Takinoya to form the town of Myōjin on September 1, 1956.
 Myōjin changed it name to Yabu on March 31,1957.
 On April 1, 2004, Yabu, merged with the towns of Oya, Sekinomiya and Yoka (all from Yabu District) to form the city of Yabu.

 Government

 Yabu has a mayor-council form of government with a directly elected mayor and a unicameral city council of 16 members.
 Yabu, together with the city of Asago contributes one member to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo 5th district of the lower house of the Diet of Japan.

 Economy

-Yabu has a economy based primarily on agriculture, and is known for its production of garlic and "Tajima beef".
+Yabu has an economy based primarily on agriculture, and is known for its production of garlic and "Tajima beef".